josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 - <details>
   <summary>GetUnsafeFuncPtr&lt;TDelegate&gt;(this TDelegate)</summary>

-  Creates a FuncPtr&lt;TDelegate&gt; from a memory reference to a TDelegate delegate instance.
+  Creates a `FuncPtr<TDelegate>` from a memory reference to a `TDelegate` delegate instance.
   </details>
 - <details>
   <summary>GetUnsafeIntPtr&lt;TDelegate&gt;(this TDelegate)</summary>

-  Retrieves an IntPtr from a memory reference to a TDelegate delegate instance.
+  Retrieves an `IntPtr` from a memory reference to a `TDelegate` delegate instance.
   </details>
 - <details>
   <summary>GetUnsafeUIntPtr&lt;TDelegate&gt;(this TDelegate)</summary>

-  Retrieves a UIntPtr from a memory reference to a TDelegate delegate instance.
+  Retrieves a `UIntPtr` from a memory reference to a `TDelegate` delegate instance.
   </details>
 - <details>
   <summary>WithSafeFixed&lt;TDelegate&gt;(this TDelegate, FixedMethodAction&lt;TDelegate&gt;)</summary>